Railcar Management LLC: History

 Founded in 2002, 10East's software as a service known as RailDOCS supports the signal and communications infrastructure needs of railroads in North America.

-RailDOCS suite of applications provides railroads with tools to manage the preventative maintenance, test and inspection, and configuration management for their signals.
+RailDOCS suite of applications provides railroads with tools to manage preventative maintenance, test and inspection, and configuration management for their signals.
 RailDOCS worked with the FRA to ensure compliance with industry standards and federal regulations for signal maintenance.

 On November 3, 2009 RMI, acquired ExpressYard from SSG Innovations, a Flint, Michigan-based provider of software applications that support the billing of railcar repairs for contract shops and railroads in North America.
 Since 2002, ExpressYard provided software as a service for contract repair shops and railroads to manage the billing for railcar repair work.

 On January 3, 2012 GE Transportation announced the completion of its acquisition of RMI from the Carlyle Group.

 In 2019, it became part of Wabtec.